Dave Chapman (actor): Career

-Chapman played bad ventriloquist Peter Nokio in four series of The Slammer and the villain Alan Draylon in Harry Batt, both for CBBC.
+Chapman played bad ventriloquist Peter Nokio in four series of The Slammer.
+Additionally, he played the villain Alan Draylon in Harry Batt, both for CBBC.
 He has also appeared as himself on three episodes of Rob Brydon's Annually Retentive and has guested on The Chris Evans Show, The Chris Moyles Show and Kiss Breakfast.
 His voice work includes The Mimic, Jamie's American Road Trip, Strictly:It takes Two, School of Silence and Casualty Revealed, and his commercial work includes voices for Sandisc, Cadburys, Sony, BBC3, The Times newspaper, Seat, and Citibank.

 In 2001, he wrote and co-directed the short film Dinner Money.
 He also writes and performs live comedy in the double act Chapman and Crompton.

 Chapman hosted the gameshow And Then You Die on Dave as the puppet character Barrie Stardust.
 He has also played over sixty characters including series villain The Beastmaster in the CBBC sitcom The Legend of Dick and Dom.
-He has also hosted Undercover Dads! for CBBC on BBC Two, which was nominated for a BAFTA in 2010.
+He has also hosted Undercover Dads! for CBBC on BBC Two, which was nominated for a BAFTA Award in 2010.

 Chapman played Dougie Colon, Eddie Watts, Dad and Josh in the Jim Henson Company and BBC co-production That Puppet Game Show.
-He also joined Brian Henson on stage for Brian Henson's Evolution of Puppetry lectures at the 2013 Edinburgh Festival and guested in the Henson Alternative improv show "Puppet Up".
+He also joined Brian Henson on stage for Brian Henson's Evolution of Puppetry lectures at the 2013 Edinburgh Festival and guested in the Henson Alternative improv show "Puppet Up!".

 He has also co-written a children's book with Dick and Dom, which he illustrated.
 Entitled Dick and Dom's Slightly Naughty but Very Silly Words, it was published by Macmillan in the autumn of 2013.